 Other Voice Over and Virtual Reality Marketing Opportunities

 While I touched on some ways VR is already being used, the above categories definitely don’t cover all of them.
 Virtual reality videos and technology are also being used for a variety of other applications, such as helping:

 - Travelers pick vacation destinations by letting them “visit” possible locations before they choose.

 - People cope with post-traumatic stress disorder and phobias, using varying levels of exposure therapy until they’re able to deal with feared objects, places, or circumstances.

 - Patients undergo physical rehabilitation and learning tasks in a clinical setting before applying them out in the real world.

 - Patients cope with pain by using distraction therapy while undergoing painful procedures.

 - People manage anxiety and reduce anxiety attacks, with a VR game that comes with a wearable belt that teaches and encourages diaphragmatic breathing.

-As extensive and amazing as these examples may be, they’re only the starting point of what virtual reality is poised to achieve.
-Keep in mind, however, the high-end technology of VR alone isn’t necessarily enough to attract and then keep the attention of your audience.
-You also need a quality script, a solid story and, in many cases, the addition of a voice over actor who can add another layer of intrigue to an already intriguing project.
+As extensive and amazing as these examples maybe, they’re only the starting point of what virtual reality is poised to achieve.
+Keep in mind, however, that the high-end technology of VR alone isn’t necessarily enough to attract and then keep the attention of your audience.
+You also need a quality script, a solid story, and, in many cases, the addition of a voice over actor who can add another layer of intrigue to an already intriguing project.